What Happens If You Call Immigration On Someone?

 What Happens After ICE Is Called or Contacted?

 First, they’ll confirm that the person you’re reporting is, in fact, an illegal or undocumented individual.
 If the person you report is an American citizen or legally residing in the country, ICE won’t take any action against them.
-Immigration officials may refer the case to local law enforcement or another federal agency, depending on the details.
+Depending on the details, immigration officials may refer the case to local law enforcement or another federal agency.

 For example, suppose the person you’re reporting is undocumented.
 In that case, ICE agents can use “prosecutorial discretion,” which requires them to investigate each specific case, including the allegations and the person’s or family’s circumstances, community ties, and work history, to determine whether to start removal or deportation proceedings or press criminal charges against them.